 Palmoplantar psoriasis can cause red, scaly patches to appear on the hands and feet.

-Palmoplantar psoriasis can occur as part of a more generalized plaque-type condition, or it may be limited to the palms of the hands and the soles of the feet.
+Palmoplantar psoriasis can occur as part of more general plaque psoriasis, or it may only affect the palms of the hands and the soles of the feet.